-Prevention of Endocarditis can be to have: good oral hygiene, not letting abscesses and gum disease go untreated, to use antibacterial soap to decrease skin infection, to wash grazes and cuts, to avoid cosmetic procedures, piercings and tattoos.
+One way of preventing Endocarditis can be to have good oral hygiene.
+This means not letting abscesses and gum disease go untreated, to use antibacterial soap to decrease skin infection, to wash grazes and cuts, to avoid cosmetic procedures, piercings and tattoos.

 When at the Dentist mention your medical history with heart valve disease before any procedures.
 Sometimes brushing and chewing food can be a cause of Endocarditis.
 Poor dental hygiene or invasive dental work, gum infections should be discussed with your dentist and GP.
 Also use of other medical instruments (e.g. syringes, urinary catheters, dialysis, laparoscopes) should be administered with caution if you have heart valve disease.

 If you do contract Endocarditis you need to be admitted to the hospital immediately and given antibiotics via a drip.
 Also a possible valve replacement and draining of an abscesses needs to be considered by your clinician.
 After being discharged from the hospital, which depends on the severity of the condition, you'll be given a prescription of antibiotics to take home.
 This needs to be followed up with regular check ups with your GP, possible anti-fungal medicine and further blood samples.